LinkfandosVF/cryptidcrushwiki/Characters/Atticus.md

 ## Side notes
 - Atticus has...
 WHITE HAIRS????
 We can see some white hairs going from his mustache to his antenna.
 Now you can't unsee it.
 You're welcome.

+- MIKEY AND DOM, PLS MAKE HIM DAETABLE WE BEG YOU AAAAAAAAAAAAAA
 ## Meta
 Atticus is voiced by Gianni Matragrano.